Schwad/query_pad/README.md

 - Users with a 'score' above 50 may 'delete' posts.
   * 'Deleted' posts are preserved in the database but hidden on the front end (using [acts_as_paranoid](https://github.com/rubysherpas/paranoia)).
   * Users lose five points for deleting a post and must supply a reason for deletion.
+- You can sort question index by recent or most popular.
 - CI build hooked up with [Travis-ci](https://travis-ci.com/Schwad/query_pad)

 ## Versions